ArioMoniri/NeoPaste/CONTRIBUTING.md

 By contributing to this project, you agree that:
 1. Your contributions will be licensed under the **Apache License 2.0**.
 2. You have the right to grant this license for your contributions.
+3. You acknowledge that the trademarks of "Paster" (including the name, logo, and branding) remain the exclusive property of Ariorad Moniri and cannot be used without explicit permission.

 ---